ambic-js/ambic/README.md

 * standard commands (`yarn test`, `yarn build`, `yarn validate`)
 * a standard documentation format ([Code Docs](https://github.com/ambic-js/codedocs))

-This model is obviously inspired by Rails, where it is a major part of [The Rails Doctrine](https://rubyonrails.org/doctrine#convention-over-configuration).
+This model is obviously inspired by Rails, where Convention over Configuration is a major part of [The Rails Doctrine](https://rubyonrails.org/doctrine#convention-over-configuration).

-We think Convention over Configuration has enabled Rails to be a stable long-term asset to many companies, allowing devs to focus on their applications instead of their stack.
+We think this policy has enabled Rails to be a stable long-term asset to many companies, allowing devs to focus on their applications instead of their stack.
 And we think after many years of experimenting the JavaScript world is finally ready for it.
 While new paradigms like Svelte, serverless, Web3, etc have come along and will continue to come along, we believe that we have entered the **age of diminishing returns** for web application ergonomics.

 We think several technologies have proven their power and maturity and we're committing to them for the long haul: